dgraph-io/dgraph-docs/content/query-language/multiple-query-blocks.md

 from one `var` block can be used in any of the following blocks but not within the same block.

-Query Example: Movies containing both Angelina Jolie and Morgan Freeman sorted by name.
+Query Example: _"Movies containing both Angelina Jolie and Morgan Freeman sorted by name"_

 {{< runnable >}}
 {